-At the federal level, the EPA has issued regulations that require us to establish and report a prescribed inventory of greenhouse gas emissions.
+At the federal level, the EPA has issued regulations that require us to establish and report a prescribed inventory of GHG emissions.
 These regulations, including any new potential controls on methane or carbon dioxide emissions, could expand because of goals set forth in the Paris Agreement.
-States may also pursue the issue directly or indirectly, enacting localized regulations governing or restricting greenhouse gas emissions.
+States may also pursue the issue directly or indirectly, enacting localized regulations governing or restricting GHG emissions.

-Mitigation: We manage our regulatory risk through policy collaboration, supporting science-based research and adopting innovative technologies to reduce our footprint.
+Mitigation: We manage our policy and legal risk by collaborating with policy makers, complying with regulatory requirements, supporting science-based research and adopting innovative technologies to reduce our footprint.